l0k1/fgms_reporter/readme.md

 # FGMS Reporter

 A simple time-tracking utility for FlightGear multiplayer.
-This can pull from any fgms server, as long as that server has default telnet connections enabled on port 5001.
+This can pull from any fgms server.

 Time will be tracked for each listed pilot if that pilot is moving over 5 knots in speed.

 # Usage

-Create a config.ini file with the following format:
+Edit the file config.ini and change or add the callsigns, aircraft models and servers you want to track.

 ```
 [general]